spacetelescope/pandokia/doc/source/helper_testfn.rst

 user, who may have to install all three of pandokia, py.test and nose to run all the tests.

-It could be usefule during a transition period, especially if you structure the various test functions to be aware of whether they can run or not: ::
+It could be useful during a transition period, especially if you structure the various test functions to be aware of whether they can run or not: ::

     def test_pytest( verbose=False ) :